unisol1020/nativecn/packages/cli/README.md

 - `nativewind-env.d.ts`
 - `metro.config.js`

-Also, if you don’t have a components and lib folder, it will create them for you.
+Also, if you don’t have a components and lib folders, it will create them for you.

 ```bash
 npx nativecn init